Art. Research. Community.

 The Community Reading Room is a pop-up destination for research, community discussion and engagement around international visual arts and culture, with a particular focus on contemporary art and theory from Oceania, Africa and the Americas.
 The Community Reading Room has appeared at Colour Box Studio (2013), Footscray Community Arts Centre (2014), Testing Grounds (2017) and Arts House (2017).

-Torika is a lecturer in Art and Performance in the School of Communication and Creative Arts at Deakin University, and the Course Director of the Photography Degree.
+Torika is a lecturer in Art and Performance in the School of Communication and Creative Arts at Deakin University.
 She has a PhD from the School of Art and Design, University of New South Wales on the topic 'Somatic Sotia: Commodity, Agency and the Fijian Military Body.'